Film and Media Studies

 Social Justice Requirement + Elective

 The interdisciplinary minor in Film and Media Studies requires two electives (one must explore media and social justice).
-The social justice requirement may be fulfilled by any of the following pre-approved courses:
+The social justice requirement may be fulfilled by any of the following pre-approved courses, or students may propose an alternative course to fulfill the social justice requirement (by approval of the FMST Program Director):

 Minors planning to be abroad during the spring of junior year should consult with Program Director, Sky Sitney about the process of proposing a suitable substitute for the social justice requirement.

-In senior year, minors must enroll in FMST-400: Capstone in Film and Media Studies (fall) and FMST-401: Capstone Completion (spring).
+In senior year, minors must enroll in FMST-4970: Capstone in Film and Media Studies (fall) and FMST-4971: Capstone Completion (spring).

 Upon approval by the Director of the Film and Media Studies program, students may count up to two courses taken outside of Georgetown (via study abroad, the DC Consortium, or summer study) toward the requirements of the minor.